Is Soybean Oil Healthy Or Dangerous? Soybean Oil Explained

 Soybean oil can also help protect your skin against the sun’s harmful rays (but you still need sunblock – yes, even in the winter!).
 Of course, only organic soybean oil has these wonderful skin benefits.
 Unfortunately, the easy-to-find, commercial oils contain none of the magic.

 We can’t mention skin without mentioning its close cousin – our hair.
 And as you have probably guessed, organic soybean oil is also great for your hair.
 The vitamins and fatty acids in the oil keep moisture locked in your hair and boost the effectiveness of your hair care products.
 The Vitamin E ensures that your scalp is healthy and prevents itching from dandruff or other scalp irritations.

 You can add this oil to your conditioner or use it on its own as an oil treatment.
 People commonly apply it to help combat dryness, frizz and baldness.
 And it also helps to seal split ends.

 Is Soybean Oil Gluten Free?

 If you have celiac disease (a gluten allergy), you probably know to avoid soy sauce.
-But is soybean oil also a no-no for the gluten intolerant?
+But is soybean oil also a no-no for the gluten-intolerant?

-However, organic soybean oil does contain essential vitamins and nutrients, so it can be beneficial for you when used sparingly.
+However, organic soybean oil is generally recognized as safe.
+It contains essential vitamins and nutrients, so it can be beneficial for you when used sparingly.
 It also has incredible beauty benefits for your skin and hair, so you can keep half the bottle in your kitchen and the other half in your bathroom to get the maximum advantages of this oil.
 Just make sure to avoid partially (and also fully) hydrogenated versions– organic is the only option!